Wallchain-xyz/savings-sdk/how-to-use.md

 ```

 Each `DepositStrategy` (combination of Deposit Protocol + specific token on some chain) has unique id,
 that is immutable.
-You can hardcode list of ids you whitelisted, or do some additional checks to be
+You can hardcode list of ids you whitelisted, or do some additional checks to
-make sure you sign correct permissions.
+make sure you sign the correct permissions.

-After this call auto-depositing is enabled, and API will start looking for oportunity to auto-deposit.
+After this call auto-depositing is enabled, and API will start looking for an oportunity to auto-deposit.

 You can retreive list of activated strategies by calling the following code: